-Great beaches, vibrant nightlife and friendly ambience, await you on the island of Mykonos.
+On the island of Mykonos, await you great Mediterranean beaches, vibrant nightlife and friendly ambience.
 With perfect sailing conditions and delicious local food too, it’s an excellent holiday choice.

-A famous Greek island which is part of the Cyclades island group.
-The central town, on the west coast, is also called Mykonos.
+A famous Greek island that is part of the Cyclades island group.
+The central town on the west coast is also called Mykonos.
 Most of the 11,000 people on the island live in the centre.

 Modern-day island life